Obelisk Monument

 Obelisk Monument, also known as the Siege Monument, is a commemorative edifice built in Srirangapatna in the Indian state of Karnataka.
 It marks the memory of the British officers and native soldiers who lost their lives during the siege of Srirangapatna on 4 May 1799 during the last Fourth Anglo-Mysore war fought during 1798-99 between the British army and the forces of the Mysore Kingdom led by Tipu Sultan.
 The British army was led by the British General Harris.
 The memorial was built during the reign of Krishna Raja Wadiyar IV in 1907 as a mark of gratitude by the Wadiyars for getting back their throne from the Sultans.

-The Obelisk is a tapering narrow structure of polished stone in the form of a square base with a conical tower supported on four canon balls.
-The conically tapering top at the pinnacle is fitted with a canon ball.
+The Obelisk is a tapering narrow structure of polished stone in the form of a square base with a conical tower supported on four cannon balls.
+The conically tapering top at the pinnacle is fitted with a cannon ball.
 At the base, four plaques are fitted, one on each of the square faces of the obelisk, which commemorate not only the siege operations of 4 May 1799 but also the martyrdom of British officers and soldiers of the British army and also the Indian (native) soldiers.

 History

 Before the start of the Fourth Anglo-Mysore war in February 1799, the British forces had intercepted several letters which revealed Tipu Sultan's plans to attack them and the declared war in February 1799; the war was short lived and ended in May 1799.

 During Third Anglo-Mysore War Tipu Sultan had become militarily and politically weak and as a result he had built up an alliance with the French and planned invasion in Vellore, Porto Novo and Mysore Kingdom.
 Knowing this situation, the then Governor-General of India, Richard Wellesley, found it an appropriate time to attack Mysore and collected and substantial forces.

 In February 1799, an Army of East India Company (EIC) sepoys (native soldiers) and cavalry were assembled in Madras (now Chennai) under the British General Harris with an additional contingent from the Nizam of Hyderabad, and Marathas, and they were ordered to invade Mysore Kingdom of Tipu Sultan.
-The British invading army included the Swiss Regiment of de Meuroan armed with canons and was accompanied by his elephants, camels and other paraphernalia for food.
-The official version of casualties of the British as recorded on the Obelisk is 132 dead, 657 injured -657 and 25 untraced.
+The British invading army included the Swiss Regiment of de Meuroan armed with cannons and was accompanied by his elephants, camels and other paraphernalia for food.
+The official version of casualties of the British as recorded on the Obelisk is 132 dead, 657 injured and 25 untraced.